 Notes for Potential Hikers

 Point Reyes is the name of the peninsula bisected from the mainland by the San Andreas Fault.
 It is also the name of the National Seashore that encompasses most of the peninsula.
-It is the first significant piece of coast north of the border with Mexico where there is no road hugging the coast.
-It offers a unique opportunity for Bay Area backpackers to visit a wild coast close to home, and the scenery and ecological values are good enough that we believe this is a worthwhile destination for those who live outside the area.
+It is the first significant piece of shoreline north of the border with Mexico where there is no road hugging the coast.
+It offers a unique opportunity for Bay Area backpackers to visit a wild coast close to home, and the scenery and ecological values are good enough that we believe this to be a worthwhile destination for those who live outside the area.

 Our ultimate goal was to hike as much of the perimeter of the peninsula as possible.
-Most of Point Reyes is public land, so access is not a problem.
+Most of Point Reyes is public land, so access is generally not a problem.
 There are a few places where we deviated from the immediate shore.

 - Sir Francis Drake Boulevard runs along the shore of Tomales Bay, but private property blocks access to parts of the shore: we elected to stay on trails on Inverness Ridge.

 - At times, we were forced away from the water by high tide, steep cliffs, or impassable rocks.
 Shoreline accessibility in a number of places varies considerably based on the tides.